Kristina01111000/Drws_site/README.md

 - When we get quizzes back fix the titles of the quizzes
 - He is going to write a blurb for the quizzes
 - Make the menu widget 2 widgets, put them in groupings that make sense
-- Put a link on the header to the patreon site
 - He will add remove a sentence from the paragraphs on the homepage
 - Make the changes with gutenslider premium
 - See if the slides can open in a new tab with the slider now